Back to Search Results

 Diabetes mellitus (DM) is a common and increasingly prevalent chronic medical condition affecting one in 11 persons worldwide.
 Approximately half of these cases are undiagnosed.

 Routine screening for diabetes is not recommended at time of preoperative evaluation.
 However, it is appropriate to test patients who meet American Diabetes Association (ADA) or U.S. Preventive Services Task Force (USPSTF) screening criteria and who have not been recently tested.
 If DM is diagnosed preoperatively, the patient should be evaluated for the presence of diabetes-related complications.
 Preoperative diagnostic testing should include serum electrolyte levels, urinalysis, and electrocardiogram to identify undiagnosed metabolic abnormalities, nephropathy, and cardiac ischemia.
 Hemoglobin A1C should be checked within 3 months of scheduled surgery.
-Consideration should be given to postponing elective surgery in patients with a hemoglobcin A1C greater than or equal to 8% which has been associated with poor surgical outcomes in some studies.
+Consideration should be given to postponing elective surgery in patients with a hemoglobin A1C greater than or equal to 8% which has been associated with poor surgical outcomes in some studies.

 In diabetic patients, surgical stress leads to worsening insulin resistance, decreased peripheral glucose utilization, impaired insulin secretion, and increased protein catabolism causing hyperglycemia and possible ketosis in Type 1 diabetics.
 General anesthesia is associated with a larger stress response compared with regional anesthesia.
 The extent of this response is also dependent on the complexity and duration of the surgery as well as postoperative factors.
 A preoperative risk assessment should be performed for patients at high risk for ischemic heart disease and with autonomic neuropathy or renal failure.